Seafood Boil In A Bag: 6 Steps to Restaurant-Quality Flavor

 • Add 1–2 chopped onions, sautéing until softened.

-• Mash and stir in 1–2 heads roasted garlic and 2 tbsp fresh garlic until fragrant.
+• Mash and stir in 1–2 heads roasted garlic and 2 tablespoon fresh garlic until fragrant.

-• Pour in the juice of 1 orange and 1 lemon, then add 2 tbsp hot sauce, 1 tbsp Worcestershire sauce, and 1 tbsp chicken bouillon powder.
+• Pour in the juice of 1 orange and 1 lemon, then add 2 tablespoon hot sauce, 1 tablespoon Worcestershire sauce, and 1 tablespoon chicken bouillon powder.

-• Season generously with AP seasoning and Lemon Bae seasoning (about 3–4 tbsp combined).
+• Season generously with AP seasoning and Lemon Bae seasoning (about 3–4 tablespoon combined).

 • Add 1 cup chicken broth, simmer for 5–7 minutes until slightly reduced.
 Stir in ¼ cup fresh parsley.
 Taste and adjust seasoning.